Knights of the Round Table: Lac

-King Lac (French: Roi Lac, literally "King Lake") is the father of Erec introduced in Chrétien de Troyes' Erec and Enide and its variants.
+King Lac (French: Roi Lac, literally "King Lake") is the father of the Round Table member Erec, was introduced in Chrétien de Troyes' Erec and Enide and its variants.
 His counterpart in the Welsh Geraint and Enid is named Erbin.
-His kingdom is variably known as Nantes, Destrigales ("Outer Wales", possibly South Wales), Carnant, Greater Orkney (Orcanie la Grant), and Black Isles.
-In the Guiron le Courteous part of Palamedes, King Lac is himself a Knight of the Round Table.
-Thomas Malory retained him in this role in his Le Morte d'Arthur as the King of the Lake.
-He is entirely unrelated to Lancelot du Lac (of the Lake) and to King Lot whose name is written as "Lac" in some Portuguese texts.
+King Lac is himself a Knight of the Round Table in the Guiron le Courteous part of Palamedes, and Thomas Malory retained him in this role in his Le Morte d'Arthur as the King of the Lake.

 According to Erec et Enide, King Lac dies of old age and his son Erec is made ruler of Lac's kingdom by King Arthur.
-In his redefinition in the Post-Vulgate Cycle, King Lac is son of Canan, a peasant-born Greek king.
+That kingdom is variably known as Estre-Gales (probably "Outer Wales", possibly Strathclyde or Striguil) with the capital Carrant or Carnant (possibly a Brittonic form of Nantes), Destrigales in Hartmann von Aue's version, Greater Orkney (Orcanie la Grant) in the Vulgate Cycle, and Black Isles in Palamedes.
+In his redefinition in the Post-Vulgate Cycle, King Lac is son of Canan, a commoner-born Greek king.
 The Post-Vulgate Quest of the Holy Grail tells of Lac's poisoning by the sons of his brother, King Dirac, and the young Erec's exile from their kingdom of Saloliqui to Britain following Lac's murder.
-In this version, Lac was married to the sorceress Crisea (Ocise), who was the sister of Pelles, the Fisher King.
-Besides Erec, King Lac's children include a daughter, who appears unnamed in Chrétien's Perceval and is called Jeschute in Parzival.
+Here, King Lac's wife (Erec's mother) was the sorceress Crisea (Ocise), the sister of Pelles the Fisher King.

+Besides Erec, King Lac's children include a daughter, who appears unnamed in Chrétien's Perceval but is called Jeschute in Parzival.
 Lac's other sons include Brandelis in Palamedes and in I Due Tristani, and Cligés in the First Continuation of Perceval, who both become Knights of the Round Table in their respective stories.
+He is, however, entirely unrelated to neither Lancelot du Lac (meaning "of the Lake") nor to King Lot whose name is written as "Lac" in some Portuguese texts.